Szarapka1/smartblueprint-api/README.md

 1. Define new data models in `app/models/schemas.py`.
 2. Create a new service `app/services/user_service.py` with the business logic.
 3. Create new API routes in `app/api/routes/user_routes.py`.
-4. Import and include the new router in `main.py`.
+4. Import and include the new router in `main.py`.# test